Join us for Social Intersections CAOS201 in Autumn 2022, an “open studio” contemporary arts subject at University of Wollongong.

 Collaboration in the creative arts

-Task 1: Activity Exercise – invent, experiment, intervene with an ordinary activity in the flow of everyday life.
-Observe, document, report back.
+Task 1: Activity Exercise – (aka “making things weird”) – experiment with an ordinary activity in the flow of your everyday life.

-Task 3: Intersections Project – collaborate with 2-3 students on a project which engages in the public sphere around the ideas of art and the social.
+Task 3: Intersections Project – collaborate with 2-3 students on a self-devised project which engages in the public sphere around art and the social.
 This activity will be accompanied by a collaborative public celebration event.